posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 }
 ```

-This is technically violates the first rule of the context -
+This technically violates the first rule of the context -
 the context is not passed as the first argument.
 I am guessing that when the context was introduced to the standard library,
 adding context to the http stack could be implemented in two ways: